Last Updated: February 08, 2021

 IELTS scoring is point-based.
 It ranges from 0 to 9, with an interval of 0.5 units.
 A well-rounded score is 6.5 overall, with no less than 6.0 in every element.
 The elements of IELTS would be reading, writing, listening, and understanding that would be individually scored

-There are other options than IELTS
+There are options other than IELTS

 IELTS is not the only English requirement test you can submit.
 It is one of the top 2 most preferable and reliable scores, the second-best being TOEFL.
 If you have not been able to clear IELTS, you could go for a TOEFL and score better, which would not hinder your admission process at all.